-Blue group — STARTING WITH THE SAME SOUND, SPELLED DIFFERENTLY
+Yellow group — STARTING WITH THE SAME SOUND, SPELLED DIFFERENTLY

-Why is “WEREWOLF” in the Blue group?
+Why is “WHEREFORE” in the Yellow group?

 Pro tip: Tap each section to reveal answers one at a time.
 If you just need a gentle hint, get the connection hint for March 9, 2026 #1001